ποΈ Log Management Reference

 -

-ensures correct user/group even when run via cron. -
+su root rootensures correct user/group even when run via cron.

 π§ͺ Test & Force Rotation